 For the vast majority of my adult life, I have been alone.
-I’ve only ever had two boyfriends, the first of whom was not very nice; the second of whom became my husband and taught me what love was.
-In between the two, I dated quite a bit in the (seemingly necessary) search for love.
+I’ve only ever had one “real” boyfriend (after having briefly dated a not-nice man).
+That boyfriend became my husband and taught me what love was.
+Before meeting my husband, I dated quite a bit in the (seemingly necessary) search for love.
 I had countless first dates and maybe a dozen second dates.
 I can count on one hand the number of third dates.
 I was picky.
 I knew what I was looking for in a partner and I wasn’t about to waste my time with someone I knew wasn’t for me.

 Some of my family and friends were rather vocal about my pickiness and many felt that I was being too picky—it was better to be with someone who wasn’t perfect than to be alone.
 There were views that I would “learn to love” someone or that I would “die alone” if I didn’t settle down.
 There were even those who felt that, at the very least, I needed to find someone for a purely physical relationship.